 WARNING: It is also important to periodically check on the tightness of lug nuts.
-Torque aluminum wheels to 110 ft. lbs. and steel to 95 ft. lbs.
+Torque wheels to 95 ft. lbs.
 Care should he taken at all times when handling the wheel because of possible damage to its appearance.

 NOTICE!

 CHECK WHEEL LUGS